 Insulation: Greenloft (100 & 200g)

-What we like: Incredibly durable and comes with Sno-Seal baked on.
+What we like: Incredibly durable and a solid all-around value.

 Leather work gloves are a staple amongst lifties and ski patrollers thanks to their low price tag and incredibly durable build, so it goes without saying that they’re also a capable option for dedicated riders (park rats who spend a lot of time on a rope tow will especially benefit from the tough construction).
 Kinco’s gloves and mittens dominated the scene for decades and are still the go-to for many boarders, but in recent years, we’ve come to prefer Flylow’s offerings.
-Purpose-built for life in the snow, the Flylow Oven Mitt is treated with Sno-Seal and triple baked, which means that (unlike Kinco gloves and mittens) it requires no additional waterproofing after purchase.
-For just $55, the combination of durability, performance, and value is hard to beat.
+Purpose-built for life in the snow, the their aplty named Oven Mitt features a soft polyester lining and a modest dose of Greenloft synthetic fill (100g at the palm and 200g at the back of the hand) wrapped inside a pigskin leather shell.
+In use, we've found that the mittens wear in quickly, and overall quality belies the very affordable price tag.

-The Flylow Oven Mitt features synthetic Greenloft insulation for warmth, and you can size the mitten to accommodate a liner underneath, too.
-But while the Oven Mitt will keep you warm in mild conditions or if you’re moving constantly (while backcountry snowboarding or operating a lift, for example), we don’t recommend a leather work glove for cold days at the resort.
-Further, the Oven Mitt’s lack of a waterproof membrane can be a problem in areas known for consistently wet snow, and you’ll want to make sure to refresh the coating if you notice the gloves starting to absorb moisture.
+However, the latest iteration of the Oven Mitt doesn't come pre-baked with Sno-Seal wax, which isn't a dealbreaker by any means but means you'll need to take extra steps before hitting the slopes if you spend a lot of time in the wet (or opt for a design with a waterproof membrane).
+The mittens do feature a DWR coating for fending off light moisture, but don't expect any miracles in heavy or sustained precipitation.
+Additionally, while the Oven Mitt will keep you warm in mild conditions or if you’re moving constantly (while backcountry snowboarding or operating a lift, for example), we don’t recommend a leather work glove for cold days at the resort.
 But for a mitten that can take a licking and keep on ticking, we love what Flylow has to offer.
 If you prefer a glove, it’s also worth checking out their Tough Guy and Ridge designs.

 See the Flylow Oven Mitt